 The Lake District-Bariloche and the surrounding areas comprise what is called the Lake District of Argentina.
 As you can imagine, there are many lakes, and they are surrounded by mountains, and this obviously makes for some pretty rad views.
 Bariloche, while touristy, is still fantastic, and it’s home to our favorite hostel in the world, Pudu.

 El Chalten-Go there now.
 Seriously, stop reading, close the computer, and go to El Chalten before it changes too much.
-This is a city that is growing at an alarming rate, and I’m not sure how long it will remain as awesome as it was when we went in 2009 (I’m actually quite curious to hear from someone who has been there more recently than I).
+This is a city that is growing at an alarming rate, and I’m not sure how long it will remain as awesome as it was when we went a few years ago (I’m actually quite curious to hear from someone who has been there more recently than I).
 The hiking and trekking possibilities are endless, and the surrounding areas of El Chalten may well be the most beautiful natural setting I’ve ever encountered.
 It’s that great.
 So go.
 NOW.

-Argentina is a bit more expensive than other South American countries like Peru, Bolivia, and Colombia, but not quite as expensive as Brazil and Chile.
+Argentina is a bit more expensive than other South American countries like Peru, Bolivia, and Colombia, but not quite as expensive as Brazil and Chile (Note: I have heard costs have risen since we were there a few years ago and continue to rise).
 We spent $94USD/day (for two) in our nearly three months in Argentina.
 But we were in Patagonia during high season, which skewed the numbers a bit.

 It’s definitely possible to get by for much less, probably closer to $70/day for a couple, while still staying in private rooms with private baths.
 Argentina is a massive country, so the budget can change from region to region.